California senator removed after criticizing late lawmaker

 Republican Sen. Janet Nguyen lived in South Vietnam as a child and fled with her family when its U.S.-backed government fell.
-She spoke during a portion of the Senate session reserved for memorializing people who have died, and the presiding senator told security to remove her.
+She spoke during a portion of the Senate session reserved for memorializing people who have died, and the presiding senator told security to remove her Thursday.

 Several sergeants-at-arms surrounded Nguyen and gently nudged her toward the door.
 Nguyen dodged them and continued yelling passages from her speech for nearly a minute as the presiding Democrat repeatedly told her to stop.